Terence Crawford

 Crawford is the only boxer in history to hold The Ring magazine title in four divisions and joined Manny Pacquiao and Floyd Mayweather Jr. as the only fighters to become four-division lineal champions.
-He is also one of two boxers in history to have won world titles at both lightweight and super middleweight.
+He is also one of only two boxers to have won world titles at both lightweight and super middleweight.
 (Note: Joined Dingaan Thobela.)
-Throughout his 17-year professional career, Crawford has never been knocked down, nor has a single judge ever scored a fight in favor of his opponent.
-His streak of eleven consecutive knockouts in world title fights is tied for the third longest in boxing history.
+Throughout his 17-year professional career, Crawford was never knocked down, nor did a single judge ever score a fight in favor of his opponent.
+His streak of 11 consecutive knockouts in world title fights is tied for the third longest in boxing history.
 (Note: Tied with Naoya Inoue, Roberto Durán, and Naseem Hamed; Behind Gennady Golovkin and Wilfredo Gómez.)

-Crawford was named Fighter of the Year by the Boxing Writers Association of America (BWAA) in 2014, and by ESPN in 2014 and 2017.
-He's also received the Best Fighter/Boxer ESPY Award in 2018 and 2024.
-Consistently ranked among the top boxers of his generation, Crawford is considered one of the greatest boxers of all time.
-He was recognized as the world's top pound-for-pound boxer by the BWAA from October 2017 to May 2018, again in June 2022, and by The Ring magazine from July 2023 to May 2024, and again since September 2025.
+Crawford was named Fighter of the Year by the Boxing Writers Association of America (BWAA) in 2014 and 2025, by ESPN in 2014, 2017, and 2025, and by The Ring magazine in 2025.
+He received the Best Fighter/Boxer ESPY Award in 2018, 2024, and 2026.
+Consistently ranked among the top boxers of his generation, Crawford is widely regarded as one of the greatest boxers of all time.'
+In 2025, The Ring magazine ranked him as the third-greatest pound-for-pound boxer of the 21st century.
+He was recognized as the world's top pound-for-pound boxer by the BWAA from October 2017 to May 2018, again in June 2022, and by The Ring from July 2023 to May 2024 and again from September to December 2025.
+In January 2026, Sportico ranked Crawford 21st among the world's highest-paid athletes of 2025, with estimated earnings of $66 million.